Climate and Average Weather Year Round in Chicago Illinois, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

-The darker period of the year lasts for 3.4 months, from November 1 to February 12, with an average daily incident shortwave energy per square meter below 2.7 kWh.
-The darkest day of the year is December 21, with an average of 1.6 kWh.
+The darker period of the year lasts for 3.3 months, from November 2 to February 12, with an average daily incident shortwave energy per square meter below 2.7 kWh.
+The darkest month of the year in Chicago is December, with an average of 1.7 kWh.

 The topography within 2 miles of Chicago is essentially flat, with a maximum elevation change of 69 feet and an average elevation above sea level of 591 feet.
 Within 10 miles is essentially flat (253 feet).
 Within 50 miles contains only modest variations in elevation (653 feet).